-- Prompt participants to think out loud constantly during the test.
 At every screen, remind participants to think out loud.
 It may seem repetitive and annoying, but you aren't there to nudge them when they go silent.

-- Keep it simple.
 The unmoderated test needs to be as simple as possible.
 Provide enough detail for the participant to complete the task independently and include any information they need to finish the task.
 For instance, if you need to test a check-out, provide false credit card details for the participant.
 You want to remove as many blockers as possible.

-- Have many colleagues review the test.
 Fine-tune every instruction, task, and question to eliminate the potential for misunderstanding.
 Participants can easily misunderstand a task or instruction.
 By getting colleagues to review the tasks, you can check if there is a shared understanding, which increases the likelihood of participants completing the test correctly.

-- Do a dry run see what it’s like for the participant.
 I always do dry runs before a study begins, even with unmoderated testing.
 By trying out the tool and experiencing the other side, you can iron out any issues before the participants see the test.

-- Over recruit participants.
 No-show rates for unmoderated studies can be high.
 You also won't know the quality of the data until you watch the recording.
 Some sessions may end up being less valuable.
 Adding more participants to the study can help you avoid these issues.

 Finally, one of my favorite tricks is to start a study with moderated usability testing.
 Once the moderated tests are done, we can pinpoint smaller issues we want to investigate further.
 I will then run an unmoderated user test on these key points to gather more feedback.

 Unmoderated tests aren't for every study, but they can save you time, effort, and money.
 You can also teach others to set up the tasks, freeing your time to do tests that genuinely require your attention.
-As much as I disliked unmoderated tests, they have become a staple methodology and a real lifesaver.
+As much as I disliked unmoderated tests before, they have become a staple methodology and a real lifesaver.